Harberton Village Website - Welcome Pack

 Conservation area

 The old centre of Harberton is a designated Conservation Area.
 This has various implications concerning planning matters, work on trees etc. within this area.
-The boundary of this area can be seen by using South Hams District Council's interactive mapping service at:
+The boundary of this area, illustrated in red below, can also be seen along (with various other information) at different zoom levels by using South Hams District Council's interactive mapping service at:

 According to information supplied, the conservation area was registered in 1976 (26th October) and was subsequently extended on 03/10/1985 and further extended on 03/09/1992.